IdiosyncraticDragon/OLMP/README.md

 ./models/lenet5/compressed_lenet5.caffemodel
 ```

-For AlexNet-Caltech, it may not.
-Since we do not fixed the random seed for droupout operation, it can not guarantee the result are the same as that in our paper.
+For AlexNet-Caltech, since we do not fixed the random seed for droupout operation, it can not guarantee the result is the same as that in our paper.
 Consider about this, we provide the model compressed by us.

 Compressed model of AlexNet-Caltech: